yash125/yash125/README.md

 ### Hi there, I am Yash 👋
 🔭 I’m interested in Data Structures, Algorithms and Development

-🌱 I’m currently learning Angular
+🌱 I’m currently working on ReactJS

 #### Tools and Languages